 Figure 2 shows the frequency response of the 24 dB/octave

 crossover networks (XM6, XM9 and XM26).
-The figure is drawn for
+The figure is drawn

-down exactly 6 dB at the crossover
+low-pass response are down exactly 6 dB at the crossover

 amplitude is exactly half.
 Adding the high-pass and low-pass

 together sum to unity.
 As a matter of fact the sum of the

-high-pass and the low-pass response is unity
+high-pass and the low-pass response is unity for all

-“constant voltage” network.
+voltage” network.
 It is also called a Linkwitz-Riley

 Fourth order frequency response of amplitude

 crossover point the phase shift is exactly 180 degrees.

-The choice of the crossover point is a difficult one, and often
+The choice of the crossover point is a difficult one, and

-the 24 dB/octave crossover networks a good rule
+results.
+With the 24 dB/octave crossover networks a good rule

-of thumb is to set the crossover point at least one-half to one octave away
+of thumb is to set the crossover point at least one-half to

-a cutoff frequency of 50 Hz at the low and that is used with a
+a satellite with a cutoff frequency of 50 Hz at the low and

-subwoofer should then also have a range
+of 75 to 100 Hz.
+The subwoofer should then also have a range

 extending half to one octave above the crossover frequency.
 In

 this case, if 100 Hz was chosen, the subwoofer should have a